ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 - resetForm is now `true` as default
 - taintedMessage is now `false` as default

-But you don't have to update every form if you want to migrate.
-Instead, add a define in `vite.config.ts` to keep the old behavior:
+But don't worry, there's no need to change the options on every form to migrate.
+Instead, add the following define in `vite.config.ts` to keep the original behavior:

 ```diff
 export default defineConfig({